-The "dwelling place" with God that we need when we are children changes when we become teenagers, when we are in our 20's and 30's, when we are in mid-life, and when we are elderly.
+The "dwelling place" with God that we need when we are children changes when we become teenagers, when we are in our 20s and 30s, when we are in mid-life, and when we are elderly.
 Also, certain life events-in crisis, in grief, in great joy-can call for different "dwelling places" with God.

-How has God provided various dwelling places for you at different stages and in different situations of your life's journey?
+How has God provided various dwelling places for you at different stages and in different situations throughout your life?